underyx/conference-notes/craft-2016/scaling-uber-with-microservices.md

 - You often still need to look at your microservice in the whole system's context.
 - Flamegraph are awesome.
-- ACTION: Check flamegraph tools for Python.
+- TODO: Check flamegraph tools for Python.
 - You should have a standard set of metrics for all your services.
-- ACTION: Check out `cpustat`.
+- TODO: Check out `cpustat`.
 - Even if you don't spend engineer time on getting good performance, you need to measure it, in all cases.
 - If you have bad p99 response times on your microservices, the more you